raymondngiam/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Overview

 This is a project for Udacity's Self Driving Car Nanodegree.
 The objective is to utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-In contrast to a [previous project](https://github.com/raymondngiam/CarND-Extended-Kalman-Filter-Project) which uses extended Kalman filter with a constant velocity motion model, this project implements an unscented Kalman filter using the constant turn rate and velocity (CTRV) motion model.
+In contrast to a [previous project](https://github.com/raymondngiam/CarND-Extended-Kalman-Filter-Project) which uses extended Kalman filter with a constant velocity (CV) motion model, this project implements an unscented Kalman filter using the constant turn rate and velocity (CTRV) motion model.

 ---